 With a properly fitted SISU, you should be able to speak almost completely naturally.
 If you have too much material on the inside or roof of your mouth, it can cause a very noticeable and uncomfortable lisp.
 Try to say "SISU".
 If it comes out with a heavy lisp, you should check your fit.

-Remember to not trim SISU, this will void the warranty.
-Since SISU is so streamlined, every part is an important player when it comes to getting the most protection.
+Do not trim SISU, this will void the warranty.
+Every perforation is an important when it comes to getting the most protection.

 The SISU Mouthguard uses perforations to deflect force away from your teeth and into the scientifically designed crumple zones.
 This is why it's super important that you aren't biting or stretching the perforations.